August 1, 2014

 - People learn by (1) doing the task or (2) reading about the task or (3) watching the task being done or (4) conceptually imagining how the task might be done.
 Apply this to safety at your site.
 Don't just rely on one method of making people "safety aware."

-- At another site, you never said "good-bye" or "I'll see you around."
+- At another site, we didn't hear "good-bye" or "I'll see you around."
 The parting comment was always, "Work Safe."

-- I was at a mine where there were nearly 100 huge trucks moving around the site at any one time.
-One thing we did was track accidents by time of the week.
-Every week we could see which hour had the most safety incidences.
+- At one of the mines we helped with schedule design we saw nearly 100 huge trucks moving around the site at any one time.
+As we were tracking accidents we could see which hour of the week had the most safety incidences.
 When that hour came up the following week, we would go out on the general communication system and say, "You are now entering the most dangerous hour of the week."
-That hour nearly always became one of the safest hours of that week.
+As a result of the repeated reminder that hour nearly always became one of the safest hours of that week.